-- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - · Contributing to inclusion and equality - Promoting economic investment and quality tourism
+- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in - .
+Protecting biological and cultural diversity and providing ecosystem services and benefits - Strengthening resilience to natural hazards and climate change - .
+Contributing to inclusion and equality - Enhancing the quality of life and well-being - Respecting, protecting and promoting human rights - Respecting, consulting and involving indigenous peoples and local communities - · Achieving gender equality - .
+Ensuring growth, employment, income and livelihoods - Promoting economic investment and quality tourism - Strengthening capacity-building, innovation and local entrepreneurship - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: